 Keeping our pets’ teeth healthy is key to our furry friends’ health and wellbeing.
 Making sure that pets get used to good oral hygiene from an early age - ideally, as soon as they get their adult teeth - can help prevent dental disease and other serious health issues associated with it, such as heart disease.

-Unfortunately, dental disease is one of the most commonly diagnosed health problems in both cats and dogs: almost 1 in 5 US dogs and cats suffer from it, according to Banfield Pet Hospital figures.
-It's also the most common condition affecting dogs in the UK.
+Unfortunately, dental disease is one of the most commonly diagnosed health problems in both cats and dogs: 3 out 4 dogs over the age of 3 years suffer from it.
+It is also the most common condition affecting dogs in the UK

 Given its widespread nature, our researchers have been investigating this condition in search of new ways to prevent and delay its onset.
 Thanks to their efforts, we now know dogs are more prone to gum disease - an inflammation of the structures supporting the teeth - than dental decay (cavities).
 This is because dogs lack the kind of bacteria that cause cavities in humans.
 Our teams have also found what types of bacteria are linked to gum disease in cats.